Roxie-32/laravel-notifications/README.md

 ## Laravel Notifications

-Notifications can be considered brief, direct messages sent to users to inform them of important information or events or to prompt a response in the application.
+Notifications can be considered brief, direct messages sent to users to inform them of important information and events or to prompt a response in the application.
 Ideally, they keep users up to date and increase user engagement.
 Laravel provides support for sending notifications via a variety of channels.
 By default, it includes [mail](https://laravel.com/docs/9.x/notifications#mail-notifications), [slack](https://laravel.com/docs/9.x/notifications#slack-notifications), [database](https://laravel.com/docs/9.x/notifications#database-notifications), broadcast, and [vonage](https://www.vonage.com/communications-apis/) channels.
 You can visit the [community-driven Laravel Notification Channels website](https://laravel-notification-channels.com/) to leverage other delivery channels like Telegram or Pusher.
 By using the Laravel Artisan command, you can quickly create notifications.
-You can also customize the notification's email subject, body, and central action, among other things.
+You can also customize the notification's details.

 ## Laravel's Notification Channels